 “There are a few options to hide bra straps, with one option being a bra that is actually sewn into the piece.
 A second option is strapless shapewear, which is one piece that either snaps at the bottom or has legs attached.”

 Available in a variety of colours, the best shapewear bodysuits can be worn under almost any type of clothing.
-Fitting close to the body, they works to smooth unwanted lines and streamline your shape.
+Fitting close to the body, they work to smooth unwanted lines and streamline your shape.

 Last week, on her Instagram account Myka shared exactly what piece of shapewear the Duchess uses to hide those pesky bra straps and VPL in one swoop, saying, “Royal Style Hack Alert!
 Ever wonder why you never see bra straps?!
 Swipe to see a secret trick which is a must-have royal wardrobe piece!”

 According to the Myka, John Lewis supply the shapewear for the Duchess of Cambridge and other female members of the royal family.

 The Duchess of Cambridge regularly wears tights with her heels, to ensure her legs look lightly tanned without a fake-tan streak in sight.
 Some fans have even noted the exact brand of tights Kate wears.